The Ivy House – Cozy and care-free oasis featuring an adorable tea shop and courtyard garden.

 - Mirch Masala Restaurant & Bar – Downstairs bar that’s not dingy as is typical in the area, and restaurant with a bizarre decor, but fantastic Chinese and Indian food.
-On the road to the Radisson hotel.
+On the road to the Claridale hotel.
 From the junction on the main road (see below), head left (south) and turn right at Dover Place.
-(Follow for signs for the Radisson.)
-8-minute walk (600m).
+(Follow for signs for the Claridale.)

 - A few shops in the backstreets are worth checking out.
 To reach the junction along the main road, turn right at the guesthouse gates and follow the street (Anil Maitra Road) for 350m.
 Most shops along the main road seem to be jewelers and tailors, but are interesting enough.

 - Mother House – Also known as Missionaries of Charity, it houses the tomb of Mother Teresa as well as her photographs, awards, articles, and belongings.
 The description of work done by her charity is eye-opening.
-18-minute drive (4km).
+(4 km).

-- The must-see Indian Museum is the country’s largest and oldest.
+- Indian Museum – This must-see museum is the country’s largest and oldest.
 It houses a world-class collection of ancient artifacts from India and beyond, along with Raj-era relics housed in an occasionally frustrating manner.
 Open from 10 am to 6.30 pm on weekdays and until 8 pm on weekends.
-24-minute drive (6km).
+(6 km).

 - Victoria Memorial – Kolkata’s most popular attraction, this opulent British-era white marble replica of the original Victoria Memorial in London was built to commemorate Queen Victoria’s 25-year rule of India.
 In addition to lush gardens, statues, and sculptures, there are sound and light shows from March to June (7:45 pm).
 Open daily from 11 am to 4pm.
-24-minute drive (8km).
+(8 km).

 - Howrah Bridge – This famous Kolkata landmark is the world’s busiest and sixth biggest cantilever bridge.
 Built in 1943, it connects Kolkata with the important Howrah Station, and features wide footpaths full of pedestrians on both sides.
-34-minute drive (10km).
+(10 km).

 - Dakshineswar Kali Temple – Historic Hindu temple, built in 1855, featuring a vast courtyard, 12 shrines dedicated to Shiva, a Radha-Krishna temple, and a bathing ghat by the riverfront.
-75-minute drive (18km).
+(18 km).

 The Ivy House – The Hotel